genepi-freiburg/seqmeta/README.md

 # SeqMeta Pipeline

-The pipeline consists of R and Bash scripts.
+The pipeline consists mainly of R scripts with a few supporting Bash scripts.
+All R scripts are "executables" and can be used with "--help" to show command options.

-It depends on the following R packages: seqMeta, rbgen
+It depends on the following R packages:
+* seqMeta - for performing the actual group tests
+* rbgen - for reading `bgen` files
+* optparse - for parsing command line arguments

 ## Analysis Workflow

 ![Workflow Figure](https://github.com/genepi-freiburg/seqmeta/blob/master/docs/workflow.PNG?raw=true)

+The buildJobs.R script can drive this process for multiple phenotypes and group files by producing a shell script that is ready to be used with job schedulers.

-## Group Test R Script
+## Group Test Script

-Most important script: groupTest.R

-R scripts are executables and can be used with "--help" to show command options.
+The `groupTest.R` script is the most important script of the pipeline.
+It reads and merges phenotypes and genotypes, taking care of missingness, performs association tests and collects the results.
+In one pass, both single-variant and group-based tests are performed.

 ```
 Usage: ./groupTest.R [options]